"Holding Court" John A. Macdonald Statue

 You can't erase history (which is why it has to go)...

-by Matthew Sheahan, about 4 years ago
+by Matthew Sheahan, over 5 years ago

 The discussion that is happening around Holding Court on Main Street Picton is one that this community, this province and this country needs to have.
 There is a misconception that history is a static and firm thing.
 We are “erasing history” by removing a statue that was placed in 2015 (ironically the same year as the Truth and Reconciliation Commission released their 94 Calls to Action - timing is everything, and I don’t think that this decision to put up the statue really “read the room” so to speak).
 To argue that history is erased by removing a statue erroneously...
 Continue reading